allanwhite/contentful-mc-uploader/content/hubspot_blog/hubspot_blog_48.md

 dateUnix: 2016-01-06T14:24:04Z
 author: mohan
 summary: |
+    Cost is one of a few gating factors for companies considering a HITRUST Assessment.
+This cost can broken up into two broad categories – direct and indirect costs.
 lead: |

----
     Cost is one of a few gating factors for companies considering a HITRUST Assessment.
 This cost can broken up into two broad categories – direct and indirect costs.
+---

 ### **Direct costs of becoming HITRUST CSF certified**